Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Discussion

-Comparing all the models in which the coalescence occurs within 10 Gyr, we found that the merging time depends on the product $(1-e_\bhb)(1+e_\gc)$, as shown in Figure \ref{BHBm3}.
-We fitted the relation with a simple powerlaw $t_{\rm mer} = A[(1-e_\bhb)(1+e_\gc)]^\beta$.
-The best fit parameters are $A=447\pm 20$ Myr and $\beta = 1.0\pm 0.1$, thus suggesting that the merging time scales linearly with this combination of the GC and SMBHB eccentricities.
-Clearly, a larger number of models would be required to confirm and refine the fitting formula in terms of SMBHB mass and initial semi-major axis, which here are not taken into account.
+These results suggest that the merging time scales almost linearly with this combination of the GC and BHB eccentricities.
+Clearly, a larger number of models would be required to confirm and refine the fitting formula in terms of BHB mass and initial semi-major axis, which here are not taken into account.